CofluxLabs/coflux/docs/docs/intro.md

 ## Getting started

-The first section in this guide describes the steps involved in definining and running a workflow:
+The first section in this guide describes the steps involved in defining and running a workflow:

 1. Installing the Python package
 2. Starting the server